Abhishek7Singh7Arya/Personal_voice_activated_AI_assistant/README.md

 # Personal_voice_activated_AI_assistant
-This is a personal voice-activated AI assistant for your personal computer.
-It uses the latest LLM models, like DeepSeek, but you can also use any other LLM models.
-# Personal_voice_activated_AI_assistant
-This is an personal voice activated AI assistant for your personal computer using latest LLM models like deepseek and you can use any other LLM model also
- # Personal Voice Activated AI Assistant

 This is a personal voice-activated AI assistant for your computer.
 It leverages the latest LLM models, such as `deepseek-r1`, and can be configured to use other LLM models as well.

 ## Features